henson/MusicDownloader/README.md

 ![](screen.gif)

-## Method
+## Overview

-- It can download as songs, programs, playlists, artists, djradios, and so on.
+- It can download songs, programs, playlists, artists, djradios, and so on.
-- Paste the URL address directly to it, and waiting.
+- Paste the URL address directly in command line, and waiting.

-## Update
+## Installation

 ```
 go get -u github.com/henson/MusicDownloader